-Knowledge tests
+Knowledge Tests

 CDL knowledge tests are used to evaluate your understanding of laws and safety practices that apply to the operation of a commercial vehicle.
+Use of interpreters are not allowed for CDL knowledge test purposes.

 You must earn a passing score of at least 80 percent on each knowledge test to qualify.
 If you need to retest, you can usually do so on the next business day.
 We suggest that you check testing times and availability with your local driver licensing office.